-Figure 4 displays the optical response and band gap analysis of Ca3Ti2O7 compared with that of CaTiO3.
-We immediately notice that the onset of charge transfer excitations in CaTiO3 occurs at a significantly lower energy compared to that in the n=2 member of the Ruddlesden-Popper series.
-Accordingly, the direct gap of CaTiO3 has been reported to be 3.4 eV.
-This comparison (3.94 vs. 3.4 eV) directly reveals the effect of reduced dimensionality on the electronic properties.
-A similar variation has been reported in SrTiO3 (and its associated layered series).
-This trend is typical in layered perovskites including the Ruddlesden-Popper series due to the fact that the octahedra, which are threedimensionally connected in the $n=\infty$ parent compound, become systematically disconnected with decreasing n.
-At the same time, the orbitals defining the band edge become increasingly confined, which narrows the valence band and increases the gap.
-Our calculations (Fig. 3) uncover the same trend.
+Comparing the optical response and band gap analysis of Ca3Ti2O7 and CaTiO3, we immediately notice that the onset of charge transfer excitations in Ca3Ti2O7 occurs at a higher energy than that in the $n = \infty$ member of the Ruddlesden-Popper series.
+As reported previously, the direct gap of CaTiO3 is 3.4 eV.
+This comparison (3.94 vs. 3.4 eV) immediately reveals the effect of reduced dimensionality on the electronic properties.
+A similar variation has been